MECM-ResearchGroup/autoinstall-server/README.md

 Download or clone the repo and run `./setup_netboot.sh`.
 Set executing permission with `chmod +x setup_netboot.sh`, if needed.
 It's also possible to change the IP of the server on `autoinstall.yaml` and `grub.cfg`, and the hostname of the target system.

-Then, move the Abaqus and MATLAB related files to /var/www/html:
+Then, move the tarball to /var/www/html:

-`sudo mv abaqus.sh ubuntu.recipe Abq6141_extrair_na_opt.tar.gz MATLAB_R2019a_Linux_UFSCar.zip network.lic installer_input.txt /var/www/html/`
+`sudo mv postinstall.tar.zst /var/www/html/`

 After that, instruct the target computer to netboot over IPv4 PXE.
 Every BIOS is different in this regard, but the process usually involves enabling PXE boot and listing it as an option on the boot menu.
 Then, reboot and choose PXE over IPv4 on the boot options menu.